 The single player mode, despite having some nice moments in the story, was annoying and frustrating.
 The multiplayer, I only played a handful of times; I don't like the cards mechanics and most of my peers heavily outmatched my starting character.

-I used to play FIFA on my PC, when I was younger.
-From 2000, up to 2008, I played them all.
+I used to play FIFA on PC when I was younger.
+2000 through 2008, I played them all.
 While people complained that the franchise was stagnating, I found it alright since it was the first one I played since many years ago.
 The game is plain alright but I don't see myself playing future instalments, at least not in the recent future.